What is a Migrant Child?

 - Benefit from state and local systemic reform.

-Our goal is to ensure that all migrant students achieve challenging academic standards and graduate with a high school diploma (or complete a GED), and upon graduation are prepared for responsible citizenship, further learning, and productive employment.
+The goal is to ensure that all migrant students achieve challenging academic standards and graduate with a high school diploma or complete a High School Equivalency Diploma (HSED), and upon graduation are prepared for responsible citizenship, further learning, and productive employment.